Company: Shootipedia • Role: Product Designer

-Because this app relies on the user to create the content, one of the biggest challenges was getting enough quality content to make it worth while for others to use.
+Because this app relies on the user to create the content, one of the biggest challenges was getting enough quality content to make it worthwhile for others to use.
 To account for this, the developer was able to incorporate APIs from Flickr on popular spots that users had taken and allowed the results to show up within the app.

-Another challenge was getting the word out and allowing the users to share their locations they had entered.
+Another challenge was getting the word out and allowing the users to share the locations they had entered.
 To account for this, we added the ability to share the locations on Twitter and Facebook.